nmanandhar-blogs/blogfolder/vim/vimscripting.md

-        If you define a variable in Vim without specificying which scope it belongs to , then it belongs as default to global scope- unless it is defined in a function which causes it to be available int he function
+        If you define a variable in Vim without specificying which scope it belongs to , then it belongs as default to global scope- unless it is defined in a function which causes it to be available in the function

         Following 8 scopes are available
         v: vim predefined global scope